Story contributed by Kevin V. Hunt, a Scouting historian, author, camp director, blogger and speaker

 The program continued with contributions from his former Scoutmaster, Varsity Scout Coach, and current Venturing advisor.
 Christian’s troop members came up in uniform and stood behind posters of each of the Scout ranks.
 One of the Scouts even lit up the sign with a flashlight – this was impressive.

-James Hertz, his Venturing advisor, spoke of the greatness of the Eagle Award and Christian’s work to receive it.
+James Mertz, his Venturing advisor, spoke of the greatness of the Eagle Award and Christian’s work to receive it.
 James presented the Eagle award to Christian and then Christian’s parents pinned his badge.
 After receiving the Eagle Scout Award, Christian presented several mentor awards.
 With great gratitude for each one, the Eagle expressed his sincere thanks for six different mentors.
 I had never seen so many mentor badges presented!
 The Eagle’s Nest welcomed Christian to the convocation with pride.
 The troop retired the colors, and then Christian’s brother gave the benediction.

 The Scouting Spirit was strong and felt by everyone.
 Later, I told the Eagle’s father, “this is probably the most impressive Eagle Scout court of honor I have attended.”